Home

 • Emotional numbness or detachment

-• Avoidance of reminders, including crowds, traffic, or even trash on the roadside—common triggers linked to combat experiences
+• Avoidance of reminders such as crowds, traffic, loud noises, or roadside debris—often linked to combat environments

-Traumatic Brain Injury (TBI) occurs when the brain is disrupted by a violent blow, jolt, or penetrating injury.
-In combat, TBIs are often caused by blasts, vehicle accidents, or direct impact.
+Traumatic Brain Injury (TBI) occurs when brain function is disrupted by a blow, jolt, or penetrating injury.
+In military environments, TBIs are frequently associated with blast exposure, vehicle accidents, or direct impact.

 • Changes in mood or behavior